-- Enter the Telerik nuget package source again through Visual Studio or CLI.
-If you are using the feed in .NET Core application, store your credentials as plain text.
+- Enter the Telerik NuGet package source again through Visual Studio or CLI.
+If you are using the feed in a .NET Core application, store your credentials as plain text.

-&, but it can be as unique as the section character
+&); however, the character causing the issue may be as unique as the section character (

-- Change the password so that it only includes characters that do not need to be escaped
+- Change the password so that it doesn't include characters you need to escape.

-- Escape the special characters before storing it as server credentials.
+- Escape the special characters before storing the credentials.
 For example,

-We strongly discourage using a online encoder utility for a password.
-You can use Powershell command instead, here's one example:
+Avoid using an online encoder utility for a password.
+Instead, use a Powershell command: